moonburnt/romman/README.md

 Example output will be like:
 `Romman has finished its job: got 1 files matching provided database and 0 misses`

-You can also provide whole folders to get parsed.
-Say, to parse the whole content (including all subdirectories) of "Mydir", just type:
+You can also parse content of whole directories.
+Say, to fetch everything inside (including content of all subdirectories) of "Mydir", just type:
 `./romman-cli ./Mydir`

+For complete list of currently available functionality run `./romman-cli -h`

 ## Currently implemented:
-- Compare provided files with no-intro .dat files placed into ./Datasheets/nointro
+- Compare provided files with no-intro .dat files placed into ./Datasheets
 - Print total usage statistics at the end into stdout (e.g amount of hits and misses)
+- Ability to specify non-default datasheet path (or directly target datasheet files) with --datfiles flag

 ## TODO:

-- Launch flag for custom directory with .dat files
-- Launch flag to make it possible to provide your own dat file(s) to compare roms with
 - Redesign internal database structure to make process of comparing data more convenient
 - Add support for redump and tosec data files (maybe also mame)
 - Automatically update data files to newest available versions